 Wax head cones

-The actual existance of wax cones or perfume cones has long been debated in Egyptology.
-Visual representations from ancient Egypt showing cone-shaped items on the heads of individuals can be found numeroursly on the walls of tombs.
+The actual existance of wax cones or perfume cones has long been disputed in Egyptology.
+Visual representations from ancient Egypt showing cone-shaped items on top of the heads of individuals can be found numeroursly on the walls of tombs.
 However untill recently, apart from these depictions, no real wax cone had ever been found in Egypt.
-In the tell el-Amarna South Tombs Cemetery and the North Tombs Cemetery however, two wax cones were discovered.
+In the Tell el-Amarna South Tombs Cemetery and the North Tombs Cemetery however, two wax cones were discovered.
 This led to the research of the chemical compounds in november 2018 and the publication of these results in December 2019 in Antiquity journal.
 One of the cones was discovered by the archaeologists in the field, the other one I found between the remains of an individual's hair.
 An amazing find altogether!

 © Amarna Project

-The first cone was already excavated in 2010 from the grave of a woman who was approximately 20–29 years old (individual 150).
-Spectroscopic analyses showed us that the primary constituent of the cone is a biological wax, and not fat or incense as is sometimes speculated.
+The first cone was excavated in 2010 from the grave of a woman who was approximately 20–29 years old (individual 150).
+Spectroscopic analyses showed that the primary constituent of the cone is a biological wax, and not fat or incense as is sometimes speculated.
 The methods used for this analysis was DRIFTS (Diffuse Reflectance Infrared Fourier Transform Spectroscopy) and X-ray fluorescence spectroscopy (XRF).
 Both analyses can be executed with a portable instrument and are non-destructive.

 © Amarna Project